Note: This food truck is not currently operational.

 What better way is there to start the new year then with Bull’s Testicles bought from a food truck that can’t prepare food on the truck?
 Which surprises you more?
 Chicago Health Department regulations prevent food trucks from actually cooking food on their truck, but you can dispense pre-made food.
+Seek restaurant health and safety consultancy service when you’re just starting your food truck.
 It’s quite the controversy in Chicago, and a battle is brewing being led by Meatyballs Mobile’s owner and renowned chef Phillip Foss.

 Only a chef like Phillip Foss, a graduate of the Culinary Institute of America, and trained at great restaurants like New York’s Le Cirque would have “the balls” (if you pardon the expression) to fight the fight and prepare Bull’s Testicles in a pepper and tomato ragout?
 I’d love to have my wife step up to the Meatyballs Mobile window and order “Not Yo’ Daddy’s Balls!”